10 Family Friendly Alternatives to Center Parcs for you to consider

 We have a full post on Bluestone Reviews on Mini Travellers so why not pop over and have a look at everything you would need to know about Bluestone Wales.

 4. Trevella Park, Cornwall as a Center Parcs Cornwall?

 *Photo Credit to Not Another Mummy Blog

 Trevella Park is split up into a few different sections – holiday homes (static caravans) in one field, lakeside lodges by the lake and then a couple of fields with safari tents, geodomes and space for you to pitch up your own tent or park your camper van or caravan.

-5. Darwin Forest, Peak District as a Family Friendly Alternative to Center Parcs
+5. Darwin Forest, Peak District

-There is an on site pub and shop that you can get food from but it’s much more accessible to leave site (One Car being parked outside your lodge) so you can encouraged to discover the beautiful Peak District too.
+There is an on site pub and shop that you can get food from but it’s much more accessible to leave site (one car being parked outside your lodge) so you are encouraged to discover the beautiful Peak District too.

-6. Kelling Heath, Norfolk as a Family Friendly Alternative to Center Parcs
+6. Kelling Heath, Norfolk

-There is a big emphasis on people getting around on bikes at Kelling Heath and there is an area for you to park your bikes when using the village facilities.
+In this way it feels really similar to, and a great alternative to, a family holiday at Center Parcs.
 They also have a health and fitness club on-site.
 Whilst complimentary membership is available for those staying at Kelling Heath, it can feel like the fitness club is mainly for members and it is just a standard swimming pool with no slides but there is a sauna and steam room.

 Kelling Heath offers you a break away from all of the hustle and bustle and encourages you to enjoy the nature around you.
 It’s the kind of holiday where the focus is on making your own adventures with your surroundings.